 The first output port is the binary signal the channel processes.
 The second output port is the vector of errors the block introduces.
 To suppress the second output port, clear Output error vector.

 The probability that a binary error occurs.
-Set the value of this parameter between 0 and 1.
+Set the value of

 The initial seed value for the random number generator.

 When you select this box the block outputs the vector of errors.